How to activate and set up your new iPhone

 Keep your devices close to each other and make sure they stay connected to power for the duration of the transfer.

-How to transfer everything to a new iPhone after setup
+How to transfer data from your old iPhone to a new iPhone

 If you’ve already set up your iPhone as a new device, then you’ll have to erase it to get to the transfer options.
 After you do, follow these steps: